JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 ## IPO Runs

-IPO was run twice;
+IPO was run twice for positive mode data;

 - First with all samples (minus blanks)
 - Then without the samples C12-2 and X12-4 (minus blanks)

-Outputs can be found here, `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/IPO`.
+Outputs can be found here, `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/IPO/Pos`.

 ## XCMS Runs

+### Positive mode

 XCMS was run multiple times, first using the parameters from IPO, followed by changes to adjust the outputs.
-A summary file of these changes and outputs can be found; `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/XCMS_Params.xlsx`.
+A summary file of these changes and outputs can be found; `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/Pos/XCMS_Params.xlsx`.

 The features were filtered using the custom R script, `/Volumes/Jamie_EXT/Projects/Metabolomics/bin/ProcessingXCMSOutput-Automated.R`.